Install SQL Server using a configuration file

-This article is specifically updated for SQL Server 2016 and SQL Server 2017.
+This article is maintained for SQL Server versions 2016 and later.
 For older versions of SQL Server, see Install SQL Server 2014 Using a Configuration File.

 Setup supports the use of the configuration file only through the command prompt.
 The processing order of the parameters while using the configuration file is outlined below:

 The configuration file overwrites the defaults in a package

 Command-line values overwrite the values in the configuration file

 The configuration file can be used to track the parameters and values for each installation.
 This makes the configuration file useful for verifying and auditing the installations.

 Configuration file structure